Fort Dobbs (North Carolina): Post-war history

-At the conclusion of the French and Indian War in the Treaty of Paris, and after hostilities between the provincials and Cherokee ended with the rolling back of Cherokee boundaries in western North Carolina, the fort quickly became obsolete.
+With the Anglo-Cherokee War ended, North Carolina refused to fund troops to garrison Fort Dobbs.
+Walter Lindsay, a former lieutenant at Ft Dobbs and later a local militia captain, served as caretaker for the fort.
+He and his assistants ensured the fort and its stockpile of arms were maintained for use should the need arise.
+As time passed, the frontier of North Carolina continued to push westward.
 On March 7, 1764, the North Carolina General Assembly's Committee on Public Claims recommended to Governor Dobbs that stores and supplies be removed from the fort to spare the government further expense in upkeep.
-By 1766, the fort was formally abandoned.
+In 1766, the fort was described as rotting and collapsing.